 You can find out if you live in a flood zone by looking up your address on FEMA’s flood map.
 You can find your official flood map, access other flood hazard products and check out tools for a better understanding of flood risk.

 FEMA continually updates the map, so you're encouraged to check it regularly.

 According to FEMA, it typically takes up to 30 days for a policy to go into effect, so keep that in mind as you prepare for hurricane season.
 Homeowners insurance policies do not cover flooding.
 You can get flood coverage under the National Flood Insurance Program.

 Homeowners and renters can purchase flood insurance.
 Even if you live in a low-risk flood zone and flood insurance isn't federally required, you can still purchase flood insurance.

 3. Prepare before the storm hits

-Download the News 6 Pinpoint Hurricane app for the latest on hurricanes and tropical developments in the area.
+Download the News 6 Pinpoint Hurricane app for the latest on hurricanes and other tropical developments in the area.

 FEMA encourages homeowners to protect their property by moving valuables to higher levels and decluttering drains and gutters.
 The agency also suggests installing check valves in sewer lines to prevent floodwater from backing up into the drains of your home.
-Homeowners can also use sandbags to help prevent flooding inside your home.
+Homeowners can also use sandbags to help prevent flooding inside their home.

 4. Store supplies so you can grab them quickly if you need to evacuate